Zeyu-Li/innovator-jam-2021/README.md

 Robots, aliens, lasers, two ends, and fun.
 Try to get to the telepad while dodging lasers and pushing buttons... can you find the secret ending?
-Play it now one the itch.io page below.
+Play it now on the itch.io page below.

 ---